vggls/language_models/README.md

       epochs = 50
       patience = 10 (we monitor the validation perplexity and train as long as there is improvement within 10 epochs from the last improved value)

-- Discuss perplexity here (and give the loss = logprob formula)
+- Discuss perplexity here (and give the loss = -logprob formula)